Mexican minister visits Russia, vying to bring vaccine production home

 Mexico is increasingly aiming to bottle vaccines domestically following delays from providers, and has already bottled 2.6 million shots of China's CanSino vaccine.

-Ebrard’s visit to Moscow will last through Wednesday and include a meeting with his counterpart, Sergei Lavrov, and officials involved in Sputnik V’s production and distribution.
+Ebrard's visit to Moscow will last through Wednesday and include a meeting with his counterpart, Sergei Lavrov.

-The minister is also slated to visit China, India and the United States as part of his government’s efforts to make sure that its supply agreements for vaccines against COVID-19 are honored.
+The minister will also visit China, India and the United States as part of his government's efforts to make sure that its supply agreements for vaccines against COVID-19 are honored.

-Reporting by Daina Beth Solomon and Adriana Barrera; Editing by Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.